oktadev/okta-smartfhir-docs/SETUP.md

 Here are a few example scopes that can be configured manually:
 ![Scopes Example](https://github.com/dancinnamon-okta/okta-smartfhir-docs/blob/main/images/scopes_example.png "Scopes Example")

-- TODO looks like you also need to add `patient_selection` scope

 ### Claims
 Given that the bulk of the SMART specification relies on OAuth2 (and supports opaque tokens), there are minimal requirements for setting up claims in Okta.